belle2/basf2/online_book/basf2/first_steering_file.rst

     Run your steering file and answer the following questions:

     * Which are the mass window boundaries set for the :math:`K_S^0`?
-    * Which module had the longest execution time?

 .. admonition:: Hint
     :class: xhint stacked toggle